oracle/cloudtestdrive/AppDev/helidon-k8s/Docker/DockerLabs.md

 </p></details>

 Let's use docker volumes (the docker --volume flag) to inject the configuration for us, each volume argument is the host file system name (this needs to be an absolute pathname) and the location inside the container to mount it.

-Again in the helidon-labs-stockmanager directory
+Make sure you are in the **helidon-labs-stockmanager** directory

 - Run the container with a volumes attached: